w3c/aria-at-automation-driver/Readme.txt

 =================
 There are various ways to see the sample engine running:
     1. Use the TtsApplication sample which allows you to experiment tts voices.
-       Select the "Sample TTS Voice" to use this sample.
+       Select the "Automation Voice" to use this sample.
 Or,
     2. Programatically create and use this sample voice.
 Or,
-    3. On Windows 7, go to the "Control Panel -> Ease of Access -> Speech Recognition Options -> Text to Speech" and select the "Sample TTS Voice" in the voice section.
+    3. On Windows 7, go to the "Control Panel -> Ease of Access -> Speech Recognition Options -> Text to Speech" and select the "Automation Voice" in the voice section.
 All speech applications will now use this voice.
        As a confirmation of the selection, you will hear the voice speak, "You have selected the Sample TTS voice as the computer's default voice."